growr-xyz/growr-documentation/introduction/5-Protocol-Components.md

 The protocol works as a _P2P network of Growr nodes_...
 TBD

-## Front-end components
+## Front-end applications

 At the top of the diagram are the front-facing applications.
 These apps and services are on top of FOSS protocol and services.
 They can be developed by Growr or other integrators per deployment.
-The protocol can be extended with other services and apps fitting the purpose.
+The protocol can be extended with applications fitting the purpose.

-- _Community front apps:_ Set of applications that are used by the borrowers to operate their self-sovereign credit record and to apply for funding from different projects.
+- _Borrowing and Community front apps:_ Set of applications that are used by the borrowers to operate their self-sovereign credit record and to apply for funding from different projects.
 Depending on the local environment and user base, those might be web, mobile or USSD applications.
-- _Investor apps:_ Applications used by originators and investors to create and fund projects, and to monitor their performance.
+- _Lending and Investor apps:_ Applications used by originators and investors to create and fund projects, and to monitor their performance.
 - _Impact portal:_ An open-source standalone web application that can use aggregated data from the protocol to display a dashboard presenting the global impact of the marketplace.

 The front-facing applications are connected to Growr node via an API layer, which is responsible for the authentication and authorisation of the users, as well as for the communication with the core services of the protocol.

-## Growr node components
+## Growr core services

 Growr node contains a group of services that are maintained as open-source software under an open license but can be extended by following the community and product guidelines.
 All the services in these groups are deployed with proof that the running service has a well-known identity or a public key, and its code is identical to the source code in the Growr repositories.